-Concrete is a composite material composed of fine and coarse aggregate bonded together with a fluid cement (cement paste) that hardens (cures) over time.
-In the past, limebased cement binders were often used, such as lime putty, but sometimes with other hydraulic cements, such as a calcium aluminate cement or with Portland cement to form Portland cement (for its visual resemblance to Portland stone).
+The concrete definition is a composite material composed of fine and coarse aggregate bonded together with a fluid cement (cement paste) that hardens (cures) over time.
+In the past, lime-based cement binders were often used, such as lime putty, but sometimes with other hydraulic cement, such as a calcium aluminate cement or with Portland cement to form Portland cement (for its visual resemblance to Portland stone).
 Many other non-cementitious types of concrete exist with different methods of binding aggregate together, including asphalt concrete with a bitumen binder, which is frequently used for road surfaces, and polymer concretes that, well, uses polymers as a binder.

 Water cement ratio plays an important role which influences various properties such as workability, strength and durability.
-Adequate water cement ratio is required for production of workable concrete.
+The adequate water-cement ratio is required for the production of workable concrete definition.

 When water is mixed with materials, cement reacts with water and hydration reaction starts.
 This reaction helps ingredients to form a hard matrix that binds the materials together into a durable stone-like material.

-Concrete can be casted in any shape.
-Since it is a plastic material in fresh state, various shapes and sizes of forms or formworks are used to provide different shapes such as rectangular, circular etc.
+Concrete can be cast in any shape.
+Since it is a plastic material in the fresh state, various shapes and sizes of forms or formworks are used to provide different shapes such as rectangular, circular etc.

-Various structural members such as beams, slabs, footings, columns, lintels etc. are constructed with concrete.
+Various structural members such as beams, slabs, footings, columns, lintels etc. are constructed with a concrete definition.

-ACI 318 Building code requirements for structural concrete and ACI 301 Specifications for Structural are used in United States as standard code of practice for this construction.
+ACI 318 Building code requirements for structural concrete and ACI 301 Specifications for Structural are used in the United States as a standard code of practice for this construction.

 There are different types of admixtures which are used to provide certain properties.
 Admixtures or additives such as pozzolans or superplasticizers are included in the mixture to improve the physical properties of the wet mix or the finished material.